 Lignans are the main type of phyto oestrogens in the Western diet.
 Research into the effect of lignans on breast cancer risk was conflicting.
 So in 2009 researchers looked at all the studies that had been done.
 They found that in women who had had their menopause, high levels of lignin in the diet slightly reduced their breast cancer risk.
 It had no effect for premenopausal women though.
-But the researchers say that we need more studies to confirm these results.

 A joint study reported in July 2002, produced by Cancer Research UK, the National Cancer Institute of the USA, and the National University of Singapore.
 It found that women with a diet high in soya had less dense breast tissue than women with low soya diets.
 Higher density of breast tissue has been linked to a higher risk of breast cancer.
 This is the first study to directly link eating soya with an effect on breast tissue.
 Combining the results of lots of separate studies (a meta analysis) showed that Asian women who eat the highest amounts of soy foods had a lower risk of breast cancer.
 In other parts of the world, most women do not eat enough soy to reduce their risk of breast cancer.